 They’re here I tell ya, you must believe me!
-If you can’t trust a blogger who can you trust?
+I mean, if you can’t trust a blogger, well then who can you trust?

-That’s right, alien creatures that fly, have lots and lots of eyes, way too many legs and who have antennae to help them communicate with, Orson— their widely (literally) acknowledged extraterrestrial leader.
+Invaded by not just any alien creatures either, but alien creatures who fly, have lots of eyes, way too many legs, and who have antennae to help them communicate with their widely (literally) acknowledged extraterrestrial leader, Orson.

-Of course, science would have us all believe that they’re nothing more than creepy crawley insects.
-Creepy crawley insects?
-Who do these scientist think they’re kidding?
+Of course, science would have us all believe that they’re nothing more than a bunch of creepy crawly insects.
+Creepy crawly insects?

-They’re universal rejects I tell you.
-It’s true.
-Alien species from other planets sent here—JUST TO BUG US.
+Universal rejects if you ask me.
+Nothing but a bunch of alien species from some other planets sent here—JUST TO BUG US.

 Arnie, from Elmer’s Tire Shop, told me all about it.

-He say’s it’s all part of Plan 9 from Outer Space—Plan 8 went bad when they invaded the moon by mistake just after The Big Bang Theory exploded on the scene back in 2007.
+He said it’s all part of their Plan 9 from Outer Space.
+You see, their Plan 8 went bad when they accidentally invaded the moon by mistake.
+That was just after The Big Bang Theory exploded on the scene way back in 2007.

-Anyway, Arnie, tells me that since Tony Stark and The Avengers took over the job of protecting us and our planet all the best scientific minds gave up on the idea of trying to stop the invasion—and went underground to become Morloks.
+Anyway, Arnie, tells me that since Tony Stark and The Avengers took over the job of protecting us and our planet, that all the best scientific minds gave up on the idea of ever trying to stop this invasion—and eventually went underground to become Morloks.

-That leaves only you and I (and some pest control companies) to stop the invasion ourselves—which has become an all out infestation!
+That leaves only you and I (and some pest control companies) to stop this dastardly invasion ourselves—which has become an all out infestation.

-Just the other night, an alien encounter in our downstairs bathroom made believers out of my wife and I. Oh, the bloodcurdling screams that came from our bathroom.
+Just the other night, my wife and I had an alien encounter in our downstairs bathroom.
+Oh, the bloodcurdling screams that came from our bathroom.

-So I grabbed a rolled up magazine and waged a life or death battle with the eight legged creature.
+That’s when I reached for a rolled up magazine and began to wage a life or death battle with one of the eight legged creatures.

-Eventually, I retreated to a Motel 6 over in the next state.
-Where (according to Tom Bodett) they leave the light on for ya, just on the off chance you should have such a close encounter—of the eight legged kind.
+However, I finally had to retreat to a Motel 6 over in the next state, where (according to Tom Bodett) they leave the light on for ya.
+I suppose, that’s on the off chance you, or I, should ever have a close encounter—of the eight legged kind.

 Now I’ve always subscribed to the opinion that anything with more than two legs should probably be regarded as something otherworldly.

-Which could explain why I’ve never been attacked from behind by a Chihuahua…or rabid Dogapus—a fictional, but usually docile creature towards man.
+Which could explain why I’ve never been attacked from behind by a Chihuahua…or rabid Dogapus—that’s a fictional but docile creature towards man.

 Anyway, eight legs is just six too many, folks.
-Which is why I strongly urge you to fear such creatures.
+Which is why I strongly urge you to fear such aliens.

 That, and they’re much faster than we are.
 Not to mention…MUCH, MUCH SMALLER.

-At one point I got so scared, I had to rush out and buy a pack of “Depend” absorbant underwear—which I promptly went through all in one night.
+At one point, I got so scared that I rushed out to buy a pack of “Depend” absorbant underwear—which I promptly went through all in one night.

-I suspect you probably think I just go around making all of this stuff up because I need a blog post—or because I’m outta of my mind.
+Now, I suspect you think I’m just making all of this stuff up simply because I needed a post for my blog.

-I mean, if the darn things are going to lose value the instant you fly them off a lot, shouldn’t you be able to get one in your favourite colour?
+I mean, if the darn things are gonna lose value the instant you fly them off the lot, shouldn’t you be able to get one in your favourite colour?